BigSoftVideo/CAVA360VR2.0/docs/README.md

 - The 2D video clip is best at HD resolution, not 4K.

 ## Notes
-- At present, CAVA360VR is a prototype.
+- At present, CAVA<sup>2</sup> is a working open-source prototype.
-It is not meant for public use.
-Please do not share with others unless permission has been given by the developers.
 - CAVA360VR uses a multi-user network gaming service that requires an account.
 When setting up a session with your own data, you will need to apply for an account on the Photon platform.
-This will allow 20 simultaneous users per session of CAVA360VR.
+This will allow 20 simultaneous users per session of CAVA<sup>2</sup>.
 If several groups are using the same accoount at the same time but independently, then the total number of users still cannot exceed 20.
-- Because of these restrictions, please do not use CAVA360VR for non-research purposes.
+- Because of these restrictions, please do not use CAVA<sup>2</sup> for non-research and educational purposes.

 ## Bug reports